 Even creepier was the nurse’s calm demeanor as it happened.
 “Reign” dug into

-its supernatural treasure chest and conjured up two saves, can you say episode
+its supernatural treasure chest and conjured up two.
+Can you say episode

 MVP?
 Will Claude ever grow up?
 How does Mary live with herself?
 Francis keeping

-his word to protect Scotland further solidified that he is the better person.
+his word to protect Scotland further solidified that he was the better person.

-The battle sequences were incredibly well done; intense, brutal and gripping.
-Back at base camp, Ragnar was still attempting to overcome his battle injuries and during that struggle, became “born again”.
-The symbology heavily alluded to Ragnar’s closing request, though it was still quite surprising.
+The battle sequences were incredibly well done -- intense, brutal, and gripping.
+Back at base camp, Ragnar was still attempting to overcome his battle injuries and, during that struggle, became “born again.”
+The symbology heavily alluded to Ragnar’s closing request, which was still quite surprising.

 Whether Ragnar’s conversion to Christianity is his ultimate